Steward responds to ‘red flags’ in RI

 Hospital chain forecasts profit this fiscal year

-by the state of Rhode Island is raising “red flags” about the financial health of Steward Health Care System, but the Boston-based hospital chain says its business plan is on target and the company is expecting to turn a profit this year.
+A consultant hired by the state of Rhode Island is raising “red flags” about the financial health of Steward Health Care System, but the Boston-based hospital chain says its business plan is on target and the company is expecting to turn a profit this year.

 Steward, a private, for-profit company bankrolled by the private equity firm Cerberus Capital, has shaken up the Massachusetts health care market by acquiring a string of struggling hospitals.
 It now is attempting to expand into Rhode Island with the acquisition of Landmark Hospital in Woonsocket and the Rehabilitation Hospital of Rhode Island in North Smithfield.

 Steward normally doesn’t release its financial results, but it provided a copy of its audited consolidated financial statements for fiscal 2011 to Rhode Island as part of the state’s regulatory review.
 Rhode Island officials hired Enterprise Management Corp., a Connecticut consulting firm, to review the financial statements, and Enterprise in a letter highlighted a number of what it called red flags.
 The statements themselves were not released.